-Exposures for capture will include all posts mentioning bupropion or any of the comparator drugs in the English language and classified as possibly abuse-related.
+Exposures for capture will include all posts mentioning bupropion or any of the comparator drugs in the English language.

 9.2.3.
 Confounders and effect modifiers

 Confounding and effect modification will not be explored in this non-traditional and noninterventional descriptive study.